 When my body spontaneously opened to Kundalini Shakti, also known as primal energy or creative life force, during orgasm at the close of 2012, I was spiritually, psychologically, and physically prepared for the experience.

 Prepared psychologically because I’d read psychologists and psychotherapists, including some of Christina Grof and Stanislav Grof in The Stormy Search for the Self back in the early 2000’s when I first experienced glossolalia – speaking in tongues or divine language - or perhaps xenolalia - a natural language previously unknown to the speaker.
 I’m not sure which because no one has listened to me who might be able to say.
 I have not at any point during my healing process questioned my own experience or thought myself crazy.
-I've maintained a compassionate witness to my own experience and enjoyed heightened, if not full-blown, awareness of my subconscious since spontaneous emergence.
+I've maintained a compassionate witness to my own experience and enjoyed heightened, if not full-blown, awareness of the subconscious archetype since spontaneous emergence.

 Prepared physically because I’d enjoyed a variety of healing modalities in addition to sitting meditation since being diagnosed with melanoma skin cancer at age 19.
 These modalities included breathwork (breath journeying), Network Spinal Analysis, lots of massage, Pancha Karma (Ayurvedic systemic purification that includes massage and enemas), as pure a diet as can be today, and regular asana practice.
 My body was fairly clear of toxins at the time of spontaneous emergence and has accumulated more since given what I guess to be heavy exposure to pesticides while house sitting in Watsonville, CA spring 2014.